mateoalvarezaguirre/masterape-laravel/README.md

 ## Project Description

-This is a task manager project made as a web application built with Laravel.
+This is a fictional online bookstore.
+Created for educational purposes for the Web Production course at Escuela DaVinci.

 ## Features